-A total of 74,000 liters of mixed suspension was injected through the same wells used in 2008 at 70-200 kPa and 4-20 lpm.
-Each well was chased with of 200 liters of deoxygenated, reducing water.
-After equilibrating over a weekend 50 liters of the acidtolerant BCI culture was delivered to 15 of the injection wells using nitrogen as a cover gas followed by 400 liters of deoxygenated chase water per well.
+A total of 74,000 liters of mixed suspension was injected through the same wells used in 2008 at 70-200 kPa and typical injection rates of 4-20 lpm.
+Each well was chased with a minimum of 200 liters of deoxygenated, reducing water.
+The groundwater was allowed to equilibrate over the weekend then 50 liters of the acid-tolerant BCI culture was delivered to 15 of the injection wells using nitrogen as a cover gas followed by a minimum of 400 l of deoxygenated chase water per well.